reactjs/react.dev/content/blog/2017-12-15-improving-the-repository-infrastructure.md

 ## Catching Mistakes Early

 We want to catch bugs as early as possible.
 However, even with our extensive test coverage, occasionally we make a blunder.
-We did several changes to our build and test infrastructure this year to make it harder to mess up.
+We made several changes to our build and test infrastructure this year to make it harder to mess up.

 ### Migrating to ES Modules